NeuroDataDesign/orange-panda-f16s17/brainstorm/Natenzon_biomarkers.md

   * Battery lasts for days
   * Has GPS and heart rate tracking
   * Real time data collection
+  * Ex. integrates with lumosity to see how exercise is related to brain training

 ##Cons
   * Heart rate data is highly inaccurate (getting sued over it)